 When comparing senior living communities, the culmination of the research is often the onsite tour.
 To make the most of a senior living community tour, be prepared to ask questions that reveal the most about the community, the staff, the services and every other aspect of importance to the decision-making process.
 Here’s a list of the 10 most basic questions to ask:

-- Ask about customizing/changing services: Service plans available should be customizable to meet the health and care needs of each resident.
-Also ask if, in the event the needs of a resident change or are reassessed, will a new service plan be created and implemented in a short period of time?
+Service plans available should be customizable to meet the health and care needs of each resident.
+Also ask if, in the event the needs of a resident change or are reassessed, will a new service plan be created and implemented in a short period of time.
 Sometimes changes occur that cannot wait (such as help with medications) so knowing how quickly additional help can be provided is essential to a fair comparison of communities.

-- Ask about different living space options: Privacy is a big concern to many seniors considering a move so be sure to ask about available room or apartment options.
-There may also be a waiting list for certain types of living spaces so find out ahead if timing is crucial.
+Privacy is a big concern to many seniors considering a move so be sure to ask about an available room or apartment options.
+There may also be a waiting list for certain types of living spaces so find out ahead if the timing is crucial.

 Before you begin touring senior living communities, download our “Family Decision Toolkit: How to choose the right senior living community,” offering a wealth of information and a tour comparison table to help you make the most of each tour.